 Upon graduating you will have obtained the following title (as stated on your diploma): MA Culture Studies, specialization Health Humanities.

-Health Humanities prepares you for careers in health (care) journalism, policymaking, administration, consultancy, management, education, communication and counselling in the field of health and healthcare.
+Health Humanities prepares you for a career in health (care) journalism, policymaking, administration, consultancy, management, education, communication and counselling in the field of health and healthcare.

-An internship option in the third unit provides you with the opportunity to put your knowledge into practice, and get familiar with possible future professions.
-This will enhance your position in the labor market.
+An (optional) internship gives you the opportunity to put your knowledge into practice, and a preview of possible future professions.
+The experience will enhance your position in the labor market.

 Application and admission